Fancy Dance (2023 film)

-Fancy Dance is a 2023 drama film directed by Erica Tremblay in her feature directorial debut, from a screenplay by Tremblay and Miciana Alise.
+Fancy Dance is a 2023 American drama film directed by Erica Tremblay (in her feature directorial debut), from a screenplay written by Tremblay and Miciana Alise.
+It stars Lily Gladstone, Isabel DeRoy-Olson and Shea Whigham.

-It premiered at the 2023 Sundance Film Festival on January 20, 2023.
+Fancy Dance premiered at the 2023 Sundance Film Festival on January 20, 2023.
+It began a limited theatrical release in the United States on June 21, 2024, prior to streaming on Apple TV+ on June 28.